Bespoke Software vs Off-the-Shelf: Which Is Right for Your Business?

 Understanding the common mistakes in this decision helps you avoid them.

-Choosing bespoke to avoid the discipline of choosing between off-the-shelf options
+Choosing bespoke to avoid comparing off-the-shelf options

-Choosing off-the-shelf to avoid the upfront cost of bespoke
+Choosing off-the-shelf to avoid the upfront cost

 Underestimating the cost of integration